December 16, 2025

 Note that the myPlan system allows you to mix and match plans.

-2. Pick to bring your own device or purchase a new one from Verizon to activate the new line(s).
+2. Bring your own phone or purchase a new one from Verizon to activate the new line(s).

 3. If someone already has a Verizon line and you want to move it onto your account, you’ll need to complete a Transfer of Service via the My Verizon app or through their account on the website.